zacstewart/zacstewart.github.io/_posts/2020-09-19-an-old-ruby-project.md

 along.
 It has actual users (not that many though) and has hundreds of pages indexed by search engines.
 It's just an open source community thing, not super important.
-I've been so lazy with it that a feature branch that I never merged with into has been running in production for years.
+I've been so lazy with it that a feature branch that I never merged into master has been running in production for years.
 Since it's Saturday and I don't have anything to do (thanks global pandemic), I decided to rectify that and finally clean this project up.